 June 26, 2011 | Posted in: Sodium | Tags: low sodium, Salt, Sodium

-June 23, 2011 | Posted in: Recipes | Tags: lunch, snack
+June 23, 2011 | Posted in: Recipes | Tags: snacks, bran, muffins, kid friendly

-Makes: 24 mini or 12 regular muffins Serving Size: 1 mini muffin These are bite size as well for smaller appetites or pack two for larger ones.
-They are easier to sneak into a lunch bag and have a couple bites of before they sneak out for recess.
+This recipe is perfect for kids.
+These muffins are bite size for smaller appetites or you can pack two for larger ones.
+They are easy to sneak into a lunch bag or having a couple of bites before they sneak out for recess.

 Ingredients:

-3 tbsp (45 mL) soft non hydrogenated margarine 3/4 cup (175 mL) packed brown sugar 1 egg 3 very ripe bananas, peeled and mashed+ MORE
+3 tbsp (45 mL) soft non hydrogenated margarine3/4 cup (175 mL) packed brown sugar1 egg3 very ripe bananas, peeled and mashed + MOREJune 23, 2011 | Posted in: Recipes | Tags: Salad, vegetables, coleslaw

 Makes: 6 servings